boxbeam/RedLib/README.md

 # Installation for Development

-RedLib is a standalone plugin, so you will need to install it on any servers that have plugins which depend on it, and specify it as a dependency in your plugin.yml like this:
+RedLib is a standalone plugin, but can also be used as a shaded dependency if you do not want to distribute RedLib directly.
+To use it as a plugin dependency, you must add it as a dependency in your plugin.yml:

 ```yaml
 depend: [RedLib]